A Critical Study on Data Leakage in Recommender System Offline Evaluation: Abstract

 \section{Abstract}

 Recommender models are hard to evaluate, particularly under offline setting.
 In this paper, we provide a comprehensive and critical analysis of the data leakage issue in recommender system offline evaluation.
 Data leakage is caused by not observing global timeline in evaluating recommenders \eg train/test data split does not follow global timeline.
-As the result, a model may learn from interactions that are not expected to be available at prediction time.
-We first show the temporal dynamics of user-item interactions along global timeline, and then explain why data leakage exists for collaborative filtering models.
-Through experiments, we show that all models indeed recommend future items that are not available at the time point of test instance, as the result of data leakage.
-The experiments are conducted with four widely used baseline models - BPR, NeuMF, SASRec, and LightGCN, on four popular offline datasets - MovieLens-25M, Yelp, Amazon-music, and Amazon-electronic, adopting leave-last-out data split.\footnote{Our codes and datasets are available in \url{https://github.com/putatu/dataLeakageRec}.} We further show that data leakage impacts models’ recommendation accuracy, and their relative performance orders become unpredictable with different amount of future data in training.
-To evaluate recommenders in a realistic manner in offline setting, we propose a timeline scheme, which calls for a revisit of recommendation model design.
+As a result, a model learns from the user-item interactions that are not expected to be available at prediction time.
+We first show the temporal dynamics of user-item interactions along global timeline, then explain why data leakage exists for collaborative filtering models.
+Through carefully designed experiments, we show that all models indeed recommend future items that are not available at the time point of a test instance, as the result of data leakage.
+The experiments are conducted with four widely used baseline models - BPR, NeuMF, SASRec, and LightGCN, on four popular offline datasets - MovieLens-25M, Yelp, Amazon-music, and Amazon-electronic, adopting leave-last-one-out data split.\footnote{Our codes and datasets are available online \url{https://github.com/putatu/dataLeakageRec}.} We further show that data leakage does impact models' recommendation accuracy.
+Their relative performance orders thus become unpredictable with different amount of leaked future data in training.
+To evaluate recommendation systems in a realistic manner in offline setting, we propose a timeline scheme, which calls for a revisit of the recommendation model design.